Tabs

 Active classes

-To apply classes to the currently active control or tab use the active-nav-item-class
+To apply classes to the currently active control or tab use the active-nav-item-class and active-tab-class props.

 I'm the first tab